johnttaylor/pim/README-Intro-TShell.md

 * Text based.
   * Commands and responses contain printable ASCII characters and use newline to delineated commands.
-  * Supports quoted command arguments (including embedded double quotes)
+  * Supports quoted command arguments (including embedded quotes)
 * Simple to add new/custom commands.
   * Commands self register with the shell's command list.
 * IO is stream based.
   * e.g. UART, stdio, Sockets, etc.
 * Supports blocking and non-blocking read operations
-  * Non-blocking variant can be used with bare-metal (no RTOS/Thread) applications
+  * Non-blocking variant can be used with bare-metal (no RTOS) applications
 * Run time help
   * Includes terse and verbose options
 * Supports out-of-bound (OOB) reading of the input stream by individual commands